 The center of celebrations is Elbasan, a city located in central Albania and well known for the production of the symbol food of Summer Day, a homemade cake named “ballokume”.

-Every year, state institutions, NGOs and businesses organize festivals, exhibitions, handicraft and artisanal fairs, street parties and entertaining / sport activities for people of all ages.
-Most of the events take place in city centers and main boulevards throughout the country, from 9:00am to 00:00am of the next day.
+Every year, state institutions, NGOs, and businesses organize festivals, exhibitions, handicrafts, artisanal fairs, street parties, and leisure/sports activities for people of all ages.
+Most of the events take place in city centers and main boulevards throughout the country, from 9:00, am to 00:00 am on the next day.
 March 14th became an official holiday in Albania in 2004.

 Photo credits: Tirana Municipality